Nita Strauss Is The Hard-Working Guitar Hero That Rock Needs

 What most musicians do, Nita Strauss does twice as hard.
 Between playing for Alice Cooper’s band, working on her solo material, appearing at guitar clinics, and writing and promoting her e-book about rock star fitness, the 32-year-old guitarist is a fucking machine, focusing all her energy and talent into working nonstop in the name of rock and metal.
 Add to that the fact that she’s a role model for millions of women who want to play heavy music in what they’re constantly told is a “male-dominated genre,” and you’ve got a human being whose life should inspire all performers to do a little more, a little better.
 Simply put, if Nita Strauss is out there in the world, you’ve got your work cut out for you.

-Currently on tour supporting her crowdfunded solo album Controlled Chaos while simultaneously launching her own fitness challenge, Nita doesn’t have a minute to herself, and has every right to be exhausted and humorless.
+Currently on tour supporting her crowdfunded Nita Strauss solo album Controlled Chaos while simultaneously launching her own fitness challenge, she doesn’t have a minute to herself, and has every right to be exhausted and humorless.
 But when she stops by Kerrang!’s Brooklyn offices to chat and take some photos, she genuinely seems just happy to be here.
 When we ask her what it’s like to play with Alice Cooper, she breaks into the kind of grin that would make one think she was a fangirl who just met Alice backstage, rather than a vital part of his backing band.

 “It’s amazing,” she says gleefully.
 “I’ve played with a bunch of bands that were kind of styled from 80s acts, and we used to cover [Alice Cooper’s track] Poison.
 Now I’m actually performing the song with the man!”